fwenzel/fredericiana/site/_posts/2012-11-27-upshot-osx-screenshot-sharing-with-dropbox.md

 I used [Skitch][skitch] happily for quite a while.
 But after their acquisition by *Evernote*, they recently changed their share URLs to a ridiculously ugly, **108** character long (!) monstrosity.
 I own a number of my own domains, and not only does my screenshot sharing tool keep me from using my domains, but it also gives me URLs that look like I facerolled my keyboard?
 No way!

 In addition, Evernote made it hard to share the URL *to the image itself*, rather than a *webpage showing the image on it*.
-This may help their revenue, but unnecessarily hampers with the recipients' ability to use the images I share with them.
+This may help their revenue, but unnecessarily hampers the recipients' ability to use the images I share with them.

 After a while, I was fed up with it, so I looked around for alternatives.
 I found [TinyGrab][tinygrab], which works with OS X's screenshot function.
 I can even upload the files to my own server, but only using unencrypted FTP, which is scarily insecure.